What is a second mortgage? How does it work?

 - Fees.
 The mortgage may have some loan origination fees.
 Include these when you assess whether the loan is a good idea vs. other sources of money.
 Spread the fees across the amount of money you will borrow to determine the equivalent interest rate they represent.
 However, some lenders, like Discover Home Loans, do not have application fees, origination fees, appraisal fees, or cash due at closing.

 - Monthly payments.
-Although this is a fairly obvious feature of the loan, it’s important to factor the new amounts for the additional mortgage into your monthly budget to be sure you will have the regular income to pay them.
-A rule of thumb recommendation is that your total monthly home payment should be less than one-third of your total monthly income before taxes.
+Although this might be an obvious feature of the loan, it’s important to factor the new amounts for the additional mortgage into your monthly budget to be sure you will have the regular income to pay them.
+You can use the monthly payment calculator from Discover Home Loans to get an idea of the amount to plan for in your budget.